Getting diagnosed as an Adult

 T: +353 (01) 896-3906 E: email@example.com

-There are many organisations who provide excellent support, advice and information for families, young people and adults on the autism spectrum.
+There are many organisations who provide excellent support, advice and information for autistic people and families

 MyMind provide multilingual counselling and psychotherapy services, both online or face to face through more than 80 mental health professionals and in more than 10 languages.
 Clients can self-refer and appointments are within 72 hours.
 Fees are based upon employment status, offering the unemployed and students affordable services.

 The website, SpunOut.ie, carries a range of health information for young people, including mental health, sexual health, exam stress and general lifestyle information.
 SpunOut also has an extensive online directory allowing site visitors to search for supports and services in their area.

 Bodywhys is the national eating disorder association of Ireland.
 They provide a variety of supports for people affected by eating disorders.
 Helpline 1890 200 444, email support: email@example.com, online support groups, and face to face support groups in Dublin, Carlow and Sligo.

 Pieta House offers specialised treatment to clients who self-harm, suffer from suicidal ideation or have made multiple suicide attempts.
 Clients receive an intensive programme of one-to-one counselling lasting about four to six weeks.
 Pieta House is a non-profit organisation and the service is free of charge.

 A good support group is often the best point of contact for families in the autism community.
 It is here that you will find other parents and siblings who have the answers to many of your questions.
 This is where you will also find the emotional support that is an essential part of any community.

 Check with your local library, newsletters and school to find one near you.
 Alternatively if there is not one already in operation, consider setting one up.
 They have all been started with parents and individuals in your position.